jquery-backstretch/jquery-backstretch/README.md

+# :warning: Currently under development

+There is currently some development going on.
+You can check out the *development* branch.

 # Backstretch

 Backstretch is a simple jQuery plugin that allows you to add a dynamically-resized, slideshow-capable background image to any page or element.
 The image will stretch to fit the page/element, and will automatically resize as the window/element size changes.